Unlicensed Practice Issues

 - Determine how many patients a physician must see in a given hour

 - Hire or fire physicians, health staff, or medical assistants based on clinical competency or proficiency

 You will need an attorney that has extensive knowledge and experience handling medical licensing issues and criminal defense cases if you are under investigation, have been arrested, or are currently facing charges for unlicensed practice of medicine.

 For more information about current laws and regulations regarding the practice of medicine, please visit the Medical Board of California's website.

 Protecting Your License and Reputation

 Accusations or investigation for unlicensed practice in the health care industry can have serious, career-ending consequences, regardless of the outcome of the case.
 Take action as soon as you can.
 Green & Associates has helped numerous medical professionals and laypersons resolve allegations of unlicensed practice and will work tirelessly to ensure that your rights and reputation are protected.
-Contact us online or by calling (213) 233-2260 for a consultation.
+Contact us online or by calling (213) 233-2260 for a free 15 minute consultation.